 - 3 Children with an Education, Health and Care Plan that names Alderbrook School will be offered a place first.
-This will reduce the number of places available. - 4 Applications made on the basis of exceptional social or medical reasons must be supported by independent professional evidence.
-The Council's Cabinet Member Advisory Group for Admissions will consider applications and evidence and make recommendations to Cabinet Member, who will grant priority 1b to applications with exceptional social or medical reasons. - The catchment area can be seen on the Council's website: www.solihull.gov.uk/onlinemaps - 6 Under Priority Group 4, a 'member of staff' can be either: - a member of staff who has been employed by the school for two or more years at the time at which the application for admission to the school is made, or - a member of staff who is recruited to fill a vacant post for which there is a demonstrable skill shortage. - The home address is the place where the child is permanently resident with his or her parents.
-If care is shared between two parents you will need to provide a copy of the court order defining the arrangements to the Council.
-In the absence of a court order, the Council will use the address of the parent who is in receipt of the child benefit.
-You will need to send a copy of your child benefit award for the last two years.
-If the child moves into the home of a friend or relative during the process or the change of address appears to be a deliberate device to improve the child's priority, the address will not be used.
+This will reduce the number of places available. - Applications made on the basis of exceptional social or medical reasons must be supported by independent professional evidence.
+The Council's Cabinet Member Advisory Group for Admissions will consider applications and evidence and make recommendations to Cabinet Member, who will grant priority 2 to applications with exceptional social or medical reasons. - 5 Under Priority Group 3, a 'member of staff' must be: - a member of staff who has been employed by the school for two or more years at the time at which the application for admission to the school is made, or - a member of staff who is recruited to fill a vacant post for which there is a demonstrable skill shortage.